emad-elsaid/emad-elsaid.github.io/_posts/2020-10-1-single-machine-startup-company-system-part-2.md

 Think about this:

-* If we can run services on this system and it's only accessible from inside the machine
+* If we can run services on this server machine and it's only accessible from inside the server itself
-* Only our team members can access services inside the machine
+* Only our team members can access services inside the server
-* We can use SSH to open a SOCKS5 proxy connection from local machine to this machine.
+* We can use SSH to open a SOCKS5 proxy connection from local machine to this server.
 * Our local programs can use SOCKS5 to access the services inside this system.

 This means we can do this:

-* Start IRC server inside this machine that listen on **127.0.0.1:6667**
+* Start IRC server inside this server that listen on **127.0.0.1:6667**
 * User can do open SOCKS5 proxy `ssh -D 8888 -q -C -N user@server`
 * Then use IRC client on their machine to connect to `companyname.tld:6667` proxying through `127.0.0.1:8888` port.